KenoLeon/NeuralNetViewer_Wrk/README.md

 # NeuralNetViewer
-Prototype/ProofOfConcept for a neural Net Viewer
+Prototype, Proof Of Concept and experiments for a neural Net Viewer